wr1159/ethglobal-prague/README.md

 _An ETHGlobal Prague 2025 hackathon project_

-Applied Prizes: Blockscout (Use of API), Vlayer (Time Travel) and Finalist
+Applied Prizes: Blockscout (Use of API), vlayer (Time Travel) and Finalist

 Persona lets anyone **prove on Twitter their on-chain activity**.
 Users link a wallet and Twitter account once, pick which on-chain facts they wish to show (e.g., _Owns a Pudgy Penguin NFT_), then mint a badge NFT that our Chrome extension displays beside their tweets.